leftwm/leftwm/README.md

 ## Left is NOT

-Left is not a compositor
+Left is not a compositor.

 Left is not a lock screen.

 Left is not a bar there are lots of good bars out there.
 With themes, picking one is as simple as setting a symlink.